Coding4Buddies/BatShooter/README.md

 | ![OmiAtsu](https://avatars.githubusercontent.com/u/98083930?s=70&v=4)                     | [OmiAtsu](https://github.com/OmiAtsu)        |Tester            |

 ## **Disclaimer** ✨
 The background music and images are not our property.
-We credited it to the rightful owner.
-Only for Educational Purposes.
+We use it only for Educational Purposes.

 ## **Contribution** 🔥
 If you wish to help improve this project, fork this repo and submit your own pull request.
 If you discover a problem with this project, please report it to the issue page.
 Thank you very much   😊.